rrumana/k8s-homelab/README.md

 ## 🔍 Monitoring & Observability

-*Full LGTM stack (Loki, Grafana, Tempo, Mimir) implementation coming soon!*
+LGTM stack (Loki, Grafana, Tempo, Mimir) is planned next and will be added shortly.

 ## 🚀 What Makes This Special